opengisinfo/bpmn/README.md

 # Opengis/BPMN

-Official website for the Opengis/BPMN platform — a solution for modeling, configuring, and running business processes using the BPMN 2.0 standard.
+Opengis/BPMN is a **BPMN 2.0** platform for modeling, configuring, and executing business processes — with a visual editor, forms, document review, and e-signature.

 ## Functions